kmolLin/object_detection/README.md

 (tensorflow1) C:\> pip install pandas
 (tensorflow1) C:\> pip install opencv-python
 ```
-(Note: The ¡¥pandas¡¦ and ¡¥opencv-python¡¦ packages are not needed by TensorFlow, but they are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)
+(Note: The ï¼Žpandasãƒ» and ï¼Žopencv-pythonãƒ» packages are not needed by TensorFlow, but they are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)

 #### 2e.
 Configure PYTHONPATH environment variable
 A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
 Do this by issuing the following commands (from any directory):